 If you want to make your dog more comfortable at home after receiving a hip dysplasia diagnosis, ensure that the surfaces in your home are easier for your dog to walk on.
 Adding rugs, mats, or anything that makes a surface non-slippery will help.

-You should also help your dog limit the use of stairs in the home, and if possible, lifting your dog in and out of the car or couch as needed.
+You should also help your dog limit the use of stairs in the home, and if possible, lift your dog in and out of the car or couch as needed.

 How to prevent hip dysplasia in dogs